oveee92/vaulti/README.md

 ## Example

+The dists have been published to PyPi, you can easily install it with `pip install vaulti_ansible`.

+Alternatively, you can clone this repo and use another installation method:

 ```shell
 # You can test this by cloning the repo, cd into it
 git clone https://github.com/oveee92/vaulti.git && cd vaulti